codethebeard/soundsoflouisville/README.md

 # The Sounds Of Louisville
-Project in progress.
-Listen to the sounds on [SoundCloud](https://soundcloud.com/soundsoflouisville/tracks)
+Listen to the sounds on [The Sounds Of Louisville](http://soundsoflouisville.com)

+Always open to suggestions and pull-requests.